13 Best Places to Watch the Sunset in Cape Town

 1) Kloof Corner

 I personally think that Kloof Corner is the ultimate sunset spot in Cape Town.
-You get panoramic views that stretch from the city bowl, past Signal Hill and Lion’s Head, all the way to Camps Bay and the 12 Apostles.
-It’s a gorgeous sight at any time of day, but it’s extra special at sunset.
+With panoramic views of the entire city, it’s a gorgeous sight – especially at sunset!

 The trailhead is well signposted and easy to find.
 If you have your own car, you can park just around the corner for free, or you can take an Uber to the bottom of the Kloof Corner steps.

-Once you’re there, go through the green gate and walk up the stairs, which will take about 15-20 minutes in total.
+Once you’re there, go through the green gate and walk up the stairs.
+It only takes about 15-20 minutes in total, but it does get a little steep towards the end!

-What’s nice about this hike is that it doesn’t take you too long to come back down after dark, so as long as you have a torch and are with a friend, it’s very safe.
+What’s nice about this hike is that it doesn’t take you too long to come back down after dark.
+As long as you have a torch and are with a friend, it’s very safe.

 If you want to watch the sunset from here, make sure to read my complete guide to hiking Kloof Corner.